boi4/libpfasst-doc/content/tools/_index.md

   --round-to ROUND_TO, -r ROUND_TO
                         On how many 10^r miliseconds to round the time to when aligning events --save_last_frame, -s
-                        Save as last frame as a picture
+                        Save last frame as a picture
 ```